Mali-121/FDS/README.md

 - **Network**: Internal bridge network for service communication
 - **Volumes**: Persistent storage for PostgreSQL and Redis data

+## 🚧 Future Improvements

+With more time, I would focus on three main areas.
+First, I would add testing—unit tests for the backend, integration tests for the API, and end-to-end tests for the user interface.
+This would help catch bugs early and make the code more reliable.
+Second, I would improve the user experience by adding features like column resizing, bulk actions, export to CSV/Excel, and dark mode.
+These would make the table more useful for real-world tasks.
+Third, I would add production features like user authentication, rate limiting, monitoring, and a CI/CD pipeline to deploy changes automatically.

+I would also work on performance improvements.
+Server-side rendering would make the initial page load faster.
+WebSocket support would allow real-time updates when data changes.
+I would also do more detailed performance testing to find and fix any slow queries.
+The current system handles 100k records well, but these improvements would make it work even better with larger datasets.

 ## 📁 Project Structure

 ```